isaacnmm/pestpolicy-hugo2XX/content/posts/pictures-of-bed-bug-bites/index.md

 In most instances, one would feel improvement from bed bug bites within one to two weeks.
 This is a process that happens naturally.
 However, if you want to rid of the symptoms sooner, you might consider doing the things listed below. - Use anti-itch cream so that you stop feeling the itchiness.
 Also, you canapply calamine lotion to the bed bugbites.
 Find out the best cream that will not affect your skin due toside effects.

-- Use an oral[antihistamine](https://www.webmd. com/allergies/antihistamines-for-allergies)so that you reduce the burning and itching. - Over-the-counter pain relievers can be used to remove the burning sensationcaused by the bed bugbites.
+- Use an oral[antihistamine](https://www.webmd.com/allergies/antihistamines-for-allergies)sothat you reduce the burning and itching. - Over-the-counter pain relievers can be used to remove the burning sensationcaused by the bed bugbites.
 However, before using such medications, you need to confirm that they wont cause severe side effects.
 Though possible, bed bugs cause allergic reactions in sporadic cases.

 Still, if you encounter such reactions, you want to contact your local health provider as soon as you can.
-You might get an infection known as [cellulitis](https://www.mayoclinic. org/diseases-conditions/cellulitis/symptoms-causes/syc-20370762) from the bed bug bites.
+You might get an infection known as [cellulitis](https://www.mayoclinic.org/diseases-conditions/cellulitis/symptoms-causes/syc-20370762)from the bed bug bites.
 After the bite, you need to wash the area with soap and water and avoid scratching it to prevent this infection.

 If the symptoms mentioned above persist, you might consider visiting a medical practitioner for improved care.